-In the last post I explained how you can build a CoPilot using the Azure OpenAI Studio in this blog post we will do the same with the CoPilot Studio.
+In the last post I explained how you can build a CoPilot using the Azure OpenAI Studio.
+In this blog post we will build an Intune Copilot with the Copilot Studio instead.
 Here we will also utilize the Azure OpenAI Service.
 This is similar to the approach I used for my Intune AI Voice Bot, where AI is also used to interact with Microsoft endpoint management scenarios.
-Let’s have a quick look into this topic as well:
+Let’s have a quick look into building this as well:

 - A license for Microsoft Copilot Studio (or an existing Power Virtual Agents license).